diantonioandrea/CLIbrary/docs.md

 *boolIn* stands for *Boolean Input* as this function's purpose is receiving boolean inputs.

 The handler for this function makes use of the following parameters:
+* Strings.
-* request, str: The prompt to the user.
+	* request: The prompt to the user.
-* addedChars, str: A set of characters to be automatically added to the prompt.
+	* added: A set of characters to be automatically added to the prompt.
+* Bools.
-* verbose, bool.
+	* verbose.

 ### Dates